 - 295B.
 Electrochemical, Hydrodynamic, and Interfacial Phenomena.
 (2) Two hours of lecture per week.
 Prerequisite: Open to properly qualifed graduate students.
 Course may be repeated for credit.
 (F) - 295D.
 Development of Biopharmaceuticals.
 (2) Two hours of lecture per week.
 Prerequisite: Graduate standing or consent of instructor.This course will present the process of taking a discovered biological activity through steps leading to a pharmaceutical product fit for marketing to the public.
 Students will gain an understanding of product development in a modern biotechnology company.
 This course focuses on pharmaceuticals produced by biotechnology and from human blood plasma. - 295F.
 Battery Technologies: Addressing the Growing Demand for Electrical Energy Storage.
 (3) Three hours of lecture per week.
 Prerequisite: Properly qualified graduate students with consent of instructor(s).
 Incorporating ideas from a variety of disciplines, this course aims to equip students with the concepts and analytical skills necessary to assess the utility and viability of various battery technologies in the context of a growing demand for electrochemical energy storage.
 The course will focus on the fundamentals of electrochemical energy storage with respect to the physical principles of operation, design, and manufacturing of various battery technologies.
 Traditional chemical engineering science is integrated with the practical issues of manufacturing, cost and market analysis, and policy considerations to provide a complete picture of the engineering and development of modern battery storage systems.
 (F) - 295K.
-Current Topics in Metabolic Engineering.
-(1) One hour of lecture per week.
-Prerequisites: 170 or equivalent, MCB 102 or equivalent, or consent of instructor.
-This course will survey recent advances in metabolic engineering and will survey the recent literature in this area.
-Topics of interest include flux analysis, recombinant gene expression, metabolomics, proteomics, transcriptomics, physiology, microbial secondary metabolites.
-Students will be expected to read and interpret the recent literature.
-A working knowledge of molecular biology is necessary. - C295L.
+Design of Functional Interfaces. - (3) Three hours of lecture per week.
+Prerequisite: Graduate standing.
+This course introduces students to the concepts and techniques involved in the design and physical characterization of advanced functional materials consisting of well-defined interfaces.
+Throughout the course principles of supramolecular chemistry on solid surfaces are applied to functional systems.
+Materials with different connectivity and structure at the active site are compared for development of understanding.
+Specific topics include catalysis, separations, encapsulation, and biomedicine.
+(F, S) - C295L.
 Implications and Applications of Synthetic Biology.
 (3) Formerly C200.
 Two hours of lecture and one hour of discussion per week.
 Prerequisite: Consent of instructor.
 Explore strategies for maximizing the economic and societal benefits of synthetic biology and minimizing the risks.
 Create "seedlings" for future research projects in synthetic biology at Berkeley.
 Increase multidisciplinary collaborations at Berkeley on synthetic biology.
 Introduce students to a wide perspective of SB projects and innovators as well as policy, legal, and ethical experts.
 Also listed as Bioengineering C230.
 (S)